-The Company's share capital is listed on the London Stock Exchange.
-The NAV per share is calculated in Sterling for each business day that the London Stock Exchange is open for business.
+The Company's share capital is admitted to the premium listing segment of the Official List of the UK Listing Authority and admitted to trading on the London Stock Exchange.
+The NAV per share is calculated in sterling for each business day that the London Stock Exchange is open for business.
 The daily NAV per share is published through a regulatory information service.